News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 "closely following a number of app-based personalised solutions that deliver audio description [for film fans with sight loss] through a person’s own smartphone or similar device ...
 Despite some initial progress, very little of substance has materialised from these approaches to meet the needs of customers while at the same time offering the level of content security that the major US studios demand for their titles.
 With that in mind it is hoped that [in 2022] pick up previous discussions about possibly creating an industry-wide set of technological standards for such apps"

-@Cinema_UK "We are still focussed on developing an accessible ‘closed caption’ solution for audiences.
+@Cinema_UK "We are still focussed on developing an accessible ‘closed subtitles/captions’ solution for audiences.
 The lockdown – and changes at partner organisations – delayed pilots of the most promising ideas, but we are now picking this up again, looking also at technology which has since emerged ...
 In developing new solutions, we will continue to work with an advisory group including not just @RNID and @NDCS_UK but also a number of deaf and hard of hearing cinema-goers"

-"The Technology Challenge Fund was established to explore new ways of delivering ‘closed captions’ only to those who needed them, but potentially for all cinema screenings, massively widening the range of films available to deaf customers, and their ability to enjoy the big screen experience with friends and family.
+"The Technology Challenge Fund was established to explore new ways of delivering ‘closed subtitles/captions’ only to those who needed them, but potentially for all cinema screenings, massively widening the range of films available to deaf customers, and their ability to enjoy the big screen experience with friends and family.

 'Having towards the end of 2019 identified two preferred options for its second (and final) phase of funding – both adapted eyewear solutions, developed by Screen Language and the National Theatre respectively – the Association spent the early months of this year supporting the undertaking of further feasibility tests on the two solutions.
 At that point, a decision was made not to pursue the Screen Language option on the basis that further development would require a great deal of additional work and funding, with little evidence that a solution feasible in a cinema environment could be delivered.
 That said, the Association will remain in contact with the company as they develop their concept with separate funding.

-'The sole focus of attention going forward therefore became the specially-adapted ‘smart caption’ glasses developed by the National Theatre and already shown to be of proven value in the theatre environment.
+'The sole focus of attention going forward therefore became the specially-adapted ‘smart subtitles/captions’ glasses developed by the National Theatre and already shown to be of proven value in the theatre environment.
 With successful testing and configuration of the system to the cinema environment achieved, in Jan the BFI London Short Film Festival hosted the first UK pilot of the glasses for deaf and hard of hearing audiences.
 In total, 30 devices were made available for audiences to book and use across a significant number of the festival’s performances.
 A hugely exciting milestone for the Fund, this exercise provided much greater understanding of the operational practicalities of supporting these devices in cinemas, as well as valuable feedback from users.
 As a result of the latter in particular, issues around the comfort and weight of the glasses were identified.

 'While the lockdown of the UK sector arising from COVID-19 has unfortunately put a stop to further development and testing, the plan remans as soon as possible to begin that process again, and to begin a discussion with the glasses manufacturer Epson on the potential there might be to simplify the current hardware, making it both more comfortable and affordable."

-The potential reach of personal caption solutions is huge.
-With built-in multi-language features, captions could be broadcast in a choice of languages that are popular in the UK.
-Feedback to YourLocalCinema: "This is not a complaint.
-Thought you might like to know of our experience attending a captioned film in Salisbury.
-Upon arriving, having travelled 21 miles from home, there was a notice on the door stating, "Sorry, 'Theory of Everything' is sold out" ...
-Unfortunately for us, 93 Spanish language students had booked.
-Kind regards and thanks for all you do"
+"This is not a complaint.
+Thought you might like to know about our experience attending a subtitled/captioned film in Salisbury.
+Upon arriving, after travelling 21 miles from home, there was a notice on the door stating 'Sorry, Theory of Everything is sold out'.
+Unfortunately for us, 93 Spanish language students had booked."

-NEWS: US cinemas follow UK cinemas lead on subtitling/captioning:
+US cinemas follow UK cinemas lead on subtitling/captioning:

 https://www.washingtonpost.com